Day Two Recap: Appian World 2019

 Once Calkins’ keynote was over, it was time to catch as many breakout sessions as possible before capping off the day with an epic party on the flight deck of the historic USS Midway, the longest-service aircraft carrier of the 20th century.

-By the time I walked from the Hilton to the Midway, the venue was poppin’ as party people jammed to the throwback beats of the 80’s band. whatever musical genre you prefer, there was something for everybody in the band’s hit-filled set, which was capped off by an amazing fireworks display that brought down the house.
+By the time I walked from the Hilton to the Midway, the party was poppin’ on the flight deck as conferees jammed to the throwback beats of the 80’s band.
+Whatever musical genre you preferred, the band had it covered in a hit-filled set that even included a freestyle rap on low-code, all followed by an amazing fireworks display that brought down the house.

-That’s a wrap on day two.
+That’s a wrap for day two.
 Check back tomorrow for our recap of day three.